svaderia/competitive-programming/README.md

 - [ ] Link each contest to it's link, like every problem needs to be linked to the website.
 - [ ] Remove unused macros or constants from the solution files.
 This will make it less bloated and easy to understand.
 Technically if I can have as minimal of templeting as possible, it will help.
 - [ ] Solve CSES again to get back into the zone
+- [ ] Investigate why the compile takes so much time
+- [ ] Explore the cf-tool and get something simple like it

 # Competitive Coding
 |Online Judge|Solved|